idpartner-app/trust-platform-example/docs/common-configuration.md

 ## Configuring Authorization Adapter URLs
 If you open the [compose file](docker-compose.yml) you will notice that multiple environment variables for different services have the value `CHANGE_ME-AUTHORIZATION_ADAPTER_SERVICE_NGROK` and `CHANGE_ME-AUTHORIZATION_ADAPTER_SERVICE_NGROK_WITHOUT_SCHEME`.
 That must be changed.
 Follow steps below to do it.

-1. Open a ssl tunnel to send traffic from the internet to the oidc-provider-service that will run locally on port 9102.
+1. Open a ssl tunnel to send traffic from the internet to the authorization-adapter-service that will run locally on port 9102.
   1. Run this in a tab of your terminal `ngrok http 9102`.
   1. Ngrok will start and will display something like this `Forwarding  https://bbbbbbbbbbbb.ngrok.io -> http://localhost:9102`.
 Notice that the subdomain `bbbbbbbbbbbb` is just an example and will be different every time you execute the ngrok http command.
 1. Copy the full host (`https://bbbbbbbbbbbb.ngrok.io` in this example) and replace with it the ocurrences of `CHANGE_ME-AUTHORIZATION_ADAPTER_SERVICE_NGROK` in the [compose file](docker-compose.yml).